CPSC 405 Syllabus

 - Labs have questions and programming problems.

-- Programming solutions are worth 75 points.
+- Programming solutions (design, implementation, and tests) are worth 75 points.

 - You must submit all labs in order to pass the class.